Trick Tip: How To Carve On A Snowboard

 “Commitment is key.
 If you are going to engage in a turn or a really cool euro carve, go all in.
 If you only give half your energy the carve will not only look bad but you aren’t pushing yourself.
 Just go for it and enjoy the ride”

-We hope you liked our this weeks’ trick tip and we will be back next week for you with a trick tip on how to jump on a snowboard.
+In this sense, we hope you liked this weeks’ trick tip and we will be back next week for you with a trick tip on how to jump on a snowboard, followed by how to jib, rotate and how to ride powder on a snowboard.
 If you are keen on keeping your skills fresh during the summer months, make sure to check out our Ultimate Guide to Indoor Skiing and Dry Slopes in the UK.
-Until next time: stay tuned and enjoy the sun!
+Until next time: stay tuned and enjoy the sun.

-Check out more of our unique snowboard styles here!
+Check out more of our unique snowboarding styles here!

 Hi, my name is Lina and I am working in content marketing at Ridestore.
 My obsession with surfing and snowboarding leads to the fact that I am constantly traveling the world to chase the waves or fresh snow.
 Other than that I am a huge fan of good food, deep talks, and binge-watching Netflix series.